jzolly/Legend-of-Zelda-A-Korok-Hunt/README.md

 ### Nintendo: Legend of Zelda Breath of the Wild
 Besides the display, original coded, and gamemap setup, all images, creatures, backgrounds and korok finding mechanics are directly borrowed from Legend of Zelda Breath of the Wild.
 To continue this enjoyable experience in a much more interactive and vast openworld environment check the game out <a href="https://www.zelda.com/breath-of-the-wild/">here</a>.
 ## Special Thanks
 I would like to give a special thanks to many people who supported me through this.
 Thanks of my instructors and instructional assistants from **General Assebmly** for teaching me and supporting me through my learning process.
 Thanks to my friend ***Zach*** for helping me figure out some hard logic for getting in to my API objects.
 I would also like to thank my friend ***Caleb*** for giving me eyes on the code when I was solving some of my game functionality.
 Thanks to my friend ***Charisse*** for also giving me eyes on the code and being a source of encouragement and open invitationed support.
-To all my ***coder friends*** who have sat with me in discord and put up with me complaining and harking through trouble shooting, you guys rock!
+To all my ***coder friends*** who have sat with me in person or in discord and put up with me complaining and harking through trouble shooting, you guys rock!
 Enjoy the game.